-For 2022, the Compensation Committee adopted an annual cash incentive program for the NEOs based on the attainment of corporate financial performance goals.
+For 2023, the Compensation Committee adopted an annual cash incentive program for the NEOs based on the attainment of corporate financial performance goals.

-Name Target Cash Incentive as a percentage of base salary
+Target Cash Incentive as a

-Terrence Moorehead 100%

-Joseph Baty 60%

-Shane Jones 60%

-Martin Gonzalez 50%
+percentage of base salary

 As part of the annual cash incentive program, the Compensation Committee retained the discretion to increase or decrease the annual cash incentive amount to be paid to any individual under the cash incentive plan by up to 10% of that person's target, based on its subjective evaluation of general corporate and individual performance.
+The Committee did not make any discretionary adjustments in 2023.